Petar Čule: Appointment

-Not long before his death, Bishop Mišić tried to get an appointment of his successor.
+Not long before his death, Bishop Mišić tried to get an appointment for his successor.
 At first, he wanted someone from the ranks of Bosnian Franciscans to replace him and then sought a Herzegovinian Franciscan as a successor.
-However, the Holy See remained silent to his proposals.
+However, the Holy See remained silent on his proposals.
 In 1937, the Franciscans requested him to appoint one of their own as bishop coadjutor.
-On 28 June 1940, Mišić proposed the Propaganda to appoint him a bishop coadjutor, however, he received no response.
+On 28 June 1940, Mišić proposed the Propaganda to appoint him a bishop coadjutor.
+However, he received no response.
 Even though the Propaganda asked him to nominate some diocesan priests, Mišić never did so.
 No appointment occurred before his death.
 The Vatican agreed to appoint Čule as Mišić's successor sometime before Mišić's death.

 Mišić suddenly died on 26 March 1942.
 The memorial mass was held on 29 March in Mostar, led by Ivan Šarić, the archbishop of Vrhbosna.
 After Mišić's death, on 29 March 1942, as dictated by the canon law, Čule was appointed as diocesan administrator by Archbishop Šarić.
 The Propaganda approved his appointment on 10 April 1942.
 Even though the Franciscans hoped that Mišić's successor would be a Franciscan, and their hopes were strengthened by the promises of the leader of the NDH Ante Pavelić to their own Radoslav Glavaš that a Franciscan would succeed Mišić, on 15 April 1942, the Holy See appointed Čule as the new bishop.
-Even before the death of Bishop Alojzije Mišić, Čule was a candidate for his succession, however, because of the tensions with the Franciscan Province of Herzegovina, the Holy See waited for Mišić's death before his appointment in order to implement its plans for Herzegovina.
-Dominik Mandić, a former Provincial of the Herzegovinian Franciscans, who was in Rome at the time, concluded that the Holy See refused to appoint a Franciscan as bishop because of the accusations from other Croatian Franciscans against the Herzegovinian Province and their behavior after the dissolution of Yugoslavia.
+Even before the death of Bishop Alojzije Mišić, Čule was a candidate for his succession; however, because of the tensions with the Franciscan Province of Herzegovina, the Holy See waited for Mišić's death before his appointment to implement its plans for Herzegovina.
+Dominik Mandić, a former Provincial of the Herzegovinian Franciscans, who was in Rome at the time, concluded that the Holy See refused to appoint a Franciscan as bishop because of the accusations from other Croatian Franciscans against the Herzegovinian Province and their behaviour after the dissolution of Yugoslavia.
 These accusations included Franciscans dealing with worldly affairs, involvement with the violent events during the war, and disobedience to the Church authority.